dekzer-oss/wav-decoder/README.md

 ![Browser throughput](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/dekzer-oss/wav-decoder/main/bench/badge-browser.json)
 ![Node throughput](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/dekzer-oss/wav-decoder/main/bench/badge-node.json)

-A small TypeScript/JavaScript library that **progressively decodes uncompressed WAV audio as the bytes arrive**.
+A small TypeScript/JavaScript library that progressively decodes uncompressed WAV audio as the bytes arrive.
+It was written for in‑house streaming experiments inside Dekzer, but we decided to publish the code because it may save others some time.
+The decoder has been fine‑tuned for peak performance on Chrome’s V8 engine.
+The API is intentionally minimal;
-It was written for in-house streaming experiments inside *Dekzer*, but we decided to publish the code because it may save others some time.
-The API is intentionally minimal; please expect breaking changes until we tag a 1.0.0.
+please expect breaking changes until we tag a 1.0.0.

 ---